-The MBS Sports Business and Communication Master’s program is characterized by the large number of lecturers coming directly from the practice and providing students with important skills for their entry into the sports business.
+The Sports Business and Communication (SBC) Master’s program at Munich Business School (MBS) is characterized by the large number of lecturers coming directly from the practice and providing students with important skills for their entry into the sports business.
 One of them is Jörg Kottmeier, who has headed the Editorial Hub at BMW since 2018 and is responsible for worldwide PR communication.
-In the interview with academic director Prof. Dr. David Wagner, Jörg Kottmeier provides insights into his teaching activities at MBS.
+In the interview with Academic Director Prof. Dr. David Wagner, Jörg Kottmeier provides insights into his teaching activities at MBS.

 Sport was and is an important part of my (professional) life.
 Whether at district football matches or the World Cup, at the TuS Minderheide sports festival or the Olympic Games in Atlanta and Sydney – as a journalist I have been driven through the (sports) world as well as a press spokesman on the other side of the communication curtain.
 In a responsible position for BMW, I was able to accompany Formula One races, the Ryder Cup, the America’s Cup, the BMW Marathon and many more for years.